Enbridge Northern Gateway Pipelines: Tanker moratorium in British Columbia

 In 2009, the Canadian government's position was that there is no moratorium on tanker traffic in the coast waters of British Columbia.

 However, on 7 December 2010, Canada's environmental watchdog (Scott Vaughan, commissioner of the environment and sustainable development) said "Canada's government is not ready to handle a major oil spill from a tanker, in part because its emergency response plan is out of date".

 In December 2010, the House of Commons passed a non-binding motion to ban bulk oil tanker traffic in the Dixon Entrance, Hecate Strait and Queen Charlotte Sound.

 In November 2015, Prime Minister Trudeau's mandate letter to the Minister of Transport directed that the moratorium be formalized.
 The Oil Tanker Moratorium Act went into effect in June 2019.
+Unlike the BC informal tanker ban, the federal legislation allows for ministerial exceptions for specific sites and tankers, if evidence shows it is safe enough.
+This might apply to deep water ports such as Prince Rupert where access to the ocean is open.

 Public opinion

 Multiple public opinion surveys, sponsored by Enbridge, Ethical Oil and other oil interests, were conducted on the Northern Gateway pipeline.
 An Abacus Data survey released in January 2012 for Sun Media found that 38% of Canadians were in support of building the pipeline, while 29% were opposed.
-Another 33% said they neither support nor oppose the pipeline.
+Another 33% said they neither supported nor opposed the pipeline.

 Another survey conducted by Forum Research in mid-January 2012 found that the share of Canadians who opposed the pipeline had fallen to 43%, from 51% in a December survey.
 Support for the project remained stable (at 37%, up within margin of error from 35%).
 20% were undecided (up from 15% in December).

 In British Columbia, a March 2012 survey by Mustel Group reported increased opposition to the Enbridge proposal.
 In their B.C.-wide telephone survey sponsored by Kennedy Stewart (New Democrat MP), opposition had grown to 42%, from 32% in an Ipsos-Reid online survey sponsored by Enbridge in December 2011.
 However, because their methodologies and context differed, the reported growth in opposition was difficult to substantiate.
 Ipsos-Reid conducted an online custom survey for Enbridge.
 Mustel Group included a single question on a shared-cost omnibus telephone survey, the same survey used in their political polling.

 Justason Market Intelligence released a poll in March 2012 that focused on the role of tankers in this pipeline proposal.
 The poll found 66% of B.C. residents opposed to Enbridge's proposal to transport oil through British Columbia's inside coastal waters, including 50% who registered strong disapproval.

 An April 2012 survey by Forum Research showed an increase in opposition among B.C. residents to 52% from 46% reported by Forum Research in January.
 In January, Forum polled 1,211 residents from across Canada; B.C. was a smaller subsample of that national poll.
 In April, Forum polled 1,069 British Columbians.
 The B.C. sample size for the January poll was not provided.